zyh10655/Prediction-of-online-review-Usefulness/README.md

 - `exportConda` & `importConda`: export or import the conda environment via `environment.yml`.
 Used for recreating a consistent conda environment.
 - `startJupyter`: Starts a jupyter lab server.
 Open jupyter in your browser by clicking on the URL printed out on the terminal.
 - `initDB`: Create a new database file with empty tables (see `database/scripts/createTables.sql`). **Deletes old database file if exists**.
-- `joinData`: Joins and then returns the relevant data for further pre-processing.

 ## Raw Data